Ruifeng-Tan/Ruifeng-Tan/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m a undergraduate, focus on NLP related task.
+- 🔭 I’m an undergraduate, focus on NLP related task.
 - 🌱 I’m currently learning cutting-edge NLP techniques and their applications on KBQA.
 - 📫 Feel free to contact me at: 824449964@qq.com